Please note that this page is updated for the week ahead on a Thursday afternoon. Materials for Shabbat are available from 17:00 on Friday afternoon.

 Pardes (13:00)

-clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
-As part of this study we will also consider how the Torah reading relates to the weekly haftarah reading from our Progressive Calendar of Readings.
-We start with Bereshit, the first parashah of a new year.
+Pardes returned in October with a new and exciting venture: with our Alyth Rabbis and other visiting clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
+As part of this study, we will also consider how the Torah portion relates to the weekly Haftarah reading from our Progressive Calendar of Readings.
+Please join us for this exciting new year-long project.
+This month, Pardes will be taught by Rabbi Nicola and Rabbi Colin.

 Alyth Children’s Theatre – ACT (17:00)

 Our drama group for primary school aged children.
-The group rehearse all year and then perform the show in the summer
+The group rehearse all year and then perform the show in the summer.

 Baby Den (10:30)